TheLizzard/Chess-Engine-Core/README.md

   * the max quietness as an unsigned interger (if unsure what value to use: use 100)

 # Notes:
-This is a function.
-It returns an unsigned integer where:
+The program returns an unsigned integer where:
   * 9999999 means that the position is about even
   * 0 means black is winning
   * 19999998 white is winning

+It will write "Suceess" to stdout.
+If it writes anything to stderr the result wouldn't be valid.
+The program doesn't do any checks